-All program core courses will be offered remotely from January 2022 until December 2023.
-This means that the weekly courses will meet virtually and synchronously on the same day of the week and at the same listed course time.
+All core program courses will be offered remotely.
+The weekly courses will meet virtually and synchronously.
 There may be required course assignments or program requirements (such as meetings, orientations, ceremonies, informal gatherings, presentations, etc.), which will need to be conducted face to face and in person.
-However, these will be few and students will be notified in advance.
-We cannot promise that all electives will be offered remotely.
+However, these will be few, and students will be notified in advance.
+We cannot promise that all electives, particularly those outside of the program, will be offered remotely.

 The MACTL program seeks to support events that help to illuminate and elevate reflection, collaboration, transformation, social justice, equity, diversity, inclusion, and belonging.
 Please visit MACTL's curated events site.

 We are very proud of our alumni who continue to take the extra and often challenging efforts to make important, positive changes in their community.
 The following MACTL students have received distinguished NEIU Alumni Awards.